nirski/GCD/code_book.md

 These signals were used to estimate variables of the feature vector for each pattern:

-- '-mean()', 'std()' are used for the estimated mean and standard deviations,
+- '-mean()', '-std()' are used for the estimated mean and standard deviations,
 - '-X', '-Y', '-Z' are used to denote 3-axial signals in the X, Y and Z directions.

 | stem              | suffixes                                                      |